semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ### Creating one-off jobs

 You can use `sem create -f` to create a one-off job that runs without being part of an existing pipeline.
-You will need to provide `sem create -f` with a valid YAML file as described in the
+You must provide `sem create -f` with a valid YAML file, as described in the
 [Jobs YAML Reference page](https://docs.semaphoreci.com/reference/jobs-yaml-reference/).

 This can be very useful for checking out things like compiler versions and package availability before adding a command into a bigger and slower pipeline.

-When a job is created this way, it cannot be viewed in the UI of Semaphore 2.0.
+When a job is created this way, it cannot be viewed in the Semaphore 2.0 UI.
 The only way to see the results of such a job is with the `sem logs` command.

 #### One-off job creation example